 Decentralization is the future of finance

 Against the backdrop of the global health and economic crisis, the popularity of DeFi projects has increased, which has led to the emergence of new institutional and individual players on the market.
-DeFi Token Value YTD increased by hundreds of percent.
+The cost of DeFi tokens has grown by hundreds of percent since the beginning of the year.
 The opportunities for startups using this technology are endless, which holds great promise for the diversification and growth of the DeFi ecosystem.
-New Cardinal DeFi Products Appear, Built With Less Costs And Ready To Go To The Mass Market.
+New groundbreaking DeFi products are emerging, built at less cost, and ready to hit the mainstream market.